-I just published an eBook entitled “11Barriers to Repeatable Business Development”, that lists the most common impediments to development that I’ve seen in my experiences.
+I just published an eBook entitled “11Barriers to Repeatable Business Development”, which lists the most common impediments to development that I’ve seen in my experiences.
 Some of those barriers are related to the misconceptions below.

-These three focus on sales and marketing effectiveness and where responsibility lies.
+This three focus on sales and marketing effectiveness and where responsibility lies.

 - What markets you’ll serve